aag/billboard_yt_playlist_creator/README.md

     "Create a project" button.
 Give the project any name you like.
 After creating the project, open it if it isn't opened automatically.

-4. Enable the Youtube Data API in the Library tab of your [Google Developer Console](https://console.developers.google.com/).
-Open the "Library" tab, then click the "Youtube Data API" link and click the "Enable" link.
+4. Enable the Youtube Data API v3 in the Library tab of your [Google Developer Console](https://console.developers.google.com/).
+Open the "Library" tab, then click the "Youtube Data API v3" link and click the "Enable" link.

 5. Create an API key.
 Go to the Credentials tab in the [Google Developer Console](https://console.developers.google.com/) and click "Create credentials".
-Select "API key" from the dropdown.
+Click "API key" link.

 6. Create a new client ID.
-Still on the Credentials tab of the Google Developer console, click "Create credentials".
+Still on the Credentials tab of the Google Developer console, click the "Create credentials" dropdown.
 Select "OAuth client ID" from the list and select the application type "Other".
 Click the "Create" button.
 Click "OK" in the modal dialog that appears.
 The new client ID should appear on the Credentials page.
 Click the "Download JSON" button for your new client ID.
 A download of the JSON key will start in your browser.
 Save the file with the name `client_secrets.json` in the root directory of your clone of the git repository.

 7. Copy `settings-example.cfg` to `settings.cfg` and fill in the API key you created in step #5.
 Then run: